Shopify/polaris/polaris.shopify.com/content/tools/polaris-migrator.md

   typescript-migration
 ```

 Next, provide the name of your migration.
-For example; `scss-replace-function`:
+For example; `v9-scss-replace-function`:

 ```sh
 ?
 [PLOP] Please choose a generator. sass-migration